antick/mojo/mods/united-thrones/README.md

 # United Thrones

-Decisions to merge empires and kingdom titles.
+Gives you decisions to merge empires and kingdom titles also allows you to create custom duchies.